oneapi-src/oneTBB/doc/README.md

 Our documentation is written in restructured text markup (.rst) and built using [Sphinx](http://www.sphinx-doc.org/en/master/).

-This document explains how to build oneTBB documantation locally.
+This document explains how to build oneTBB documentation locally.

 ## Prerequisites
 - Python 3.7.0 or higher